 Amsterdam, The Netherlands: City of Peace

-Welcome to Amsterdam Mayor Eberhard van der Laan, the Municipal Council, and the citizens of Amsterdam, the Netherlands, which have established by historical legacy and modern peace building as an International City of Peace.
+Welcome to the Amsterdam Mayor, the Municipal Council, and the citizens of Amsterdam, The Netherlands, which have established by historical legacy and modern peace building as an International City of Peace.
 Amsterdam is capital of the Kingdom of the Netherlands.
 The government offices, however, are located in The Hague.

 The Netherlands has the reputation of the leading the world in environmental and population management.
 In 2015, Amsterdam achieved status as 4th on the Arcadis Sustainable Cities Index.
 In 2013, the United Nations World Happiness Report ranked the Netherlands as the seventh-happiest country in the world, reflecting its high quality of life.